 - Members of the Public (i.e., including individuals who are current federal employees who are providing the information in their "personal" capacity (unrelated to federal work/employment).
 All of the following are members of the public.
-Please check relevant boxes (based on the context of collection and use in this system) for members of the public whose information is maintained in the system (only check if relevant to the purpose for collecting and using the information):

-- a.
-A Members of the general public (current association with the federal government, if any, is irrelevant to the collection and use of the information by the system or project).

-- b. \Box Retired federal employees.

-- c. \Box Former Fiscal Service employees.

-- d. \Box Federal contractors, grantees, interns, detailees etc.

-- e. \Box Federal job applicants.

-- f. \Box Other: [Explain here].
+Please check relevant boxes (based on the context of collection and use in this system) for members of the public whose information is maintained in the system (only check if relevant to the purpose for collecting and using the information): - a. 🖾 Members of the general public (current association with the federal government, if any, is irrelevant to the collection and use of the information by the system or project). - b. \Box Retired federal employees. - c. \Box Former Fiscal Service employees. - d. \Box Federal contractors, grantees, interns, detailees etc. - e. \Box Federal job applicants. - f. \square Other: It is not possible to identify whether the individuals whose PII is handled by the system are or are not foreign nationals.